laoguowangCP/godot-statechart-sharp/docs/manual.md

   - A shallow history points to parent's substate(s), once active till last exit of parent state.
 With compound parent, it points to the sibling once active (or parent's initial state, if parent has never been active before).
 With parallel parent, it points to all the non-history siblings.
   - A deep history points to leaf state(s) descendant to parent, once active till last exit of parent state.
 It makes parent state find shallow history recursively onto its descendants.

-With "bare" states given, they won't do anything themself even when active.
-State is expressed with signals, and composited nodes:
+With given active states, we can further more express their behaviors.
+Use signals, or composite with other nodes:

-- Reaction node is used as a state's child, to express what state will do.
+- Reaction node is used as a state's child, to express how state react.
-- Transition node is used as a state's child, to express how state transits.
+- Transition node is used as a state's child, to express where state transit to.
-- State provides `Enter`/`Exit` signals, which will be emitted when state is set active/unactive during a transition.
+- `Enter`/`Exit` signal is emitted when state is set active/unactive during a transition, used to express what state do when entered/exited.

 | Property | Description |
 | ---- | ---- |